What is the Rotary MK Swimathon?

 • Team captains will be issued with a lane card which is handed to the pool manager at the pool entrance.

-• Only swimmers and designated helpers can enter the pool area unless a child under 8 is swimming, in which case a parent/carer needs to be there.
+• Only swimmers and designated helpers can enter the pool area unless a child under 8 is swimming, in which case a parent/carer needs to accompany them in the pool.
 Spectators – including non-swimming team captains – please use the spectator area.

 • When using the changing rooms, Wolverton pool recommend that you leave valuable belongings in the lockers provided.
 A £1 coin is required to operate the locker (refundable when the locker is emptied).
 A wristband with key is then released.
 Non-valuable clothing in a suitable bag can be brought to the poolside.